flix-/keeto-doc/source/concept.rst

 .. image:: _static/keeto-high-level-flow.png
    :align: center

-The diagram shows an Keeto end to end flow.
-In the following each interaction is explained.
+The diagram shows a Keeto end to end flow.
+Each interaction is explained in the following.
 Note that flow **(a)** is periodically and all others are run on each SSH connection attempt.

 **(a)** A Public Key Infrastructure (PKI) is responsible for managing the whole lifecycle of X.509 certificates.
 This managed X.509 certificates